 FindHello is a free app available as a website or for download on your mobile device.
-It helps immigrants, asylum seekers and refugees find nearby resources and immigrant services on a searchable map.
-FindHello lists thousands of immigrant services nationwide, anyone can add resources to the app.
+It helps immigrants, asylum seekers and refugees find nearby services on a searchable map.
+FindHello lists thousands of resources for immigrants nationwide.
+Anyone can add resources to the app.
 Learn how to use FindHello to get help in the USA.

 FindHello was developed in partnership with UNHCR along with valuable input from our refugee and immigrant community.
-Use FindHello to search for refugee and immigrant services.
+Use FindHello to search for services and resources for immigrants and refugees.

 “The FindHello app is an excellent resource for helping refugees and asylees integrate smoothly and contribute in positive ways to their new communities in the United States.”

 — Matthew Reynolds, Regional Representative for the United States and the Caribbean, UNHCR

 Download the app